Exponential Stability for Linear Evolutionary Equations: Examples

-Note that we can treat this problem, without requiring any explicit transmission conditions on the interfaces $\partial\Omega_{0}$ and $\partial\Omega_{1}$ and without imposing regularity assumptions on these boundaries. \end{example} Now, we present a possible way to tackle initial value problems for equations of the form \prettyref{eq:diff-alg-1}.
+Now, we present a possible way to tackle initial value problems for equations of the form \prettyref{eq:diff-alg-1}.
 Consider the following initial value problem \footnote{Note that it only makes sense to prescribe an initial value for $M_{0}u$ yielding an initial value for the part of $u$ lying in the range of $M_{0}.$ }

 for $M_{0},M_{1},A$ as before, $f\in H_{-\nu,0}(\mathbb{R};H)\cap H_{\rho,0}(\mathbb{R};H)$ for some $\nu,\rho>0$ with $\spt f\subseteq[0,\infty[$ and $u_{0}\in D(A).$ One way to deal with such problems is to consider the evolutionary equation